-He speaks to believing slaves, verse 2, "And those who have believing masters, let them not despise them because they are brethren, but rather serve them because those who are benefited are believers and beloved."
+He speaks to believing slaves, verse 2, ^{1 Timothy 6:2} "And those who have believing masters, let them not despise them because they are brethren, but rather serve them because those who are benefited are believers and beloved."
 The slave of a believing master shouldn't get resentful.
 At least he's able to serve a fellow Christian.

 Behind this, was the belief that love conquers all.

-The love of an owner for his slave could cause the slave to serve Him happily, and the love of a slave for his owner, could prompt the owner to set him free.
+The love of an owner for his slave could cause the slave to serve Him happily - and the love of a slave for his owner could prompt the owner to set him free.

-Paul encourages Timothy in verse 2, Teach and exhort these things.
-If anyone teaches otherwise and does not consent to wholesome words, even the words of our Lord Jesus Christ, and to the doctrine which accords with godliness, he is proud, knowing nothing, but is obsessed with disputes and arguments over words, from which come envy, strife, reviling, evil suspicions, useless wranglings of men of corrupt minds and destitute of the truth, who suppose that godliness is a means of gain.
+Paul encourages Timothy in verse 2, ^{1 Timothy 6:2} "Teach and exhort these things. ^{6:3} If anyone teaches otherwise and does not consent to wholesome words, even the words of our Lord Jesus Christ, and to the doctrine which accords with godliness, ^{6:4} he is proud, knowing nothing, but is obsessed with disputes and arguments over words, from which come envy, strife, reviling, evil suspicions, ^{6:5} useless wranglings of men of corrupt minds and destitute of the truth, who suppose that godliness is a means of gain.
 From such withdraw yourself."

-Timothy should teach the Gospel's ability to change a heart... the power of love and the patience of faith...

-And if anyone taught "wranglings" that contradicted these doctrines, Timothy should withdraw fellowship.

-Especially those who mixed godliness with greed.
+Timothy should teach the Gospel's ability to change hearts - the power of love - the patience of faith...
+And if anyone teaches 6:5 "wranglings" that contradicted these doctrines, Timothy needs to withdraw his fellowship, especially, from those who mix godliness with greed.

-Which is still a problem...
-Today, some preachers teach a prosperity gospel - the idea that God wants us all to be rich.
+Which is still a problem today.
+The prosperity gospel is far too common.
+It's the idea that God wants us all to be rich.
 Thus, following Jesus is a way to cash in.

-God becomes a ATM.
+God becomes an ATM.
 Plug in your prayer, or positive confession, or seed faith... and out comes the money.

-Paul tells Timothy to "withdraw" from these teachers.
+Paul tells Timothy to 6:5 "withdraw" from such teachers.

-And Paul refutes the doctrine they teach in verse 6, "Now godliness with contentment is great gain."
-Money has little to do with true success.
-Real wealth consists of a godliness with contentment.
-It learns that Jesus is all we need.
-It's been said, "Nothing fails so completely as success without God."
-As you climb the ladder of success, be sure its not leaning against the wrong wall.
+And Paul refutes the doctrine they teach in verse 6, 6:6 "Now godliness with contentment is great gain."
+Money has nothing to do with true success.
+Real wealth consists of godliness with contentment.
+It knows Jesus is all we need.
+It's said, "Nothing fails so completely as success without God."
+As you climb the ladder of success, be sure it's not leaning against the wrong wall.

-Verse 7, "For we brought nothing into this world, and it is certain we can carry nothing out.
-And having food and clothing, with these we shall be content."

-It's been said, "There are two tragedies in life: not getting what you want, and getting what you want."
+Verse 7, 6:7 "For we brought nothing into this world, and it is certain we can carry nothing out.
+6:8 And having food and clothing, with these we shall be content."
+It's been said, "There are two tragedies in life.
+First, not getting what you want - and second, getting what you want."

 Once you bite the apple you realize it really doesn't satisfy.
-Jesus told the woman at the well, "Whoever drinks of this water will thirst again, (the same can be said for all the world offers) but whoever drinks of the water that I shall give him will never thirst."
+Jesus told the woman at the well, John 4:14 "Whoever drinks of this water will thirst again, (the same can be said for all the world offers) but whoever drinks of the water that I shall give him will never thirst."
 According to Paul, food, clothing, and Jesus is more than enough!

-It's said, "The key to contentment is not getting more, but wanting less."
+It's true, "The key to contentment is not getting more, but wanting less."
 Less from the world - more of Jesus.

-"But those who desire to be rich fall into temptation and a snare, and into many foolish and harmful lusts which drown men in destruction and perdition."
+^{1 Timothy 6:9} "But those who desire to be rich fall into temptation and a snare, and into many foolish and harmful lusts which drown men in destruction and perdition."
+Once, a

-Once a New Orleans gambling boat started to sink.
+New Orleans gambling riverboat started to sink.
 Passengers dove from the deck and swam to shore.

-One man dove into the water and never resurfaced.
+But one man dove into the water and never resurfaced.